Wildflower Hikes & Trails in Central Oregon

 Why it shines: Lush meadows and mountain backdrops

-Canyon Creek Meadows is a true wildflower reward hike.
+Canyon Creek Meadows is a true wildflower hike.
 As snow melts, the meadow bursts into color, framed by Cascade peaks and fed by seasonal streams.
 This trail is slightly more effort, but the payoff is worth every step.

 Look for: